 I described how it was one of the children of Elizabeth and Samuel Smith (George Shelton Smith) who moved into it with his wife and in-laws.

-Their youngest child, Harold Smith, still lives in Cropwell Bishop and so is a living link with Robert Shelton who lived here 240 years ago.
+Their youngest child, Harold Smith, went on to live at Groves Cottage and so maintained the link with Robert Shelton who lived here 240 years ago.
 The link came to an end with Harold's death in April 2021 at the age of 96.

 Of course, in reality, there must very many living links but to cover them would take many stories.

 We have already seen how George Shelton continued the running of Shelton Farm on the death of his father, William.
 Now we will look at his younger brother, Robert Shelton.

 Robert was born in 1816 and, when 24, he married a girl from Hoveringham, 20-year-old Hannah Kitchin.
 Robert was an agricultural labourer and the couple settled in Cropwell Bishop.

 I wonder why they chose to live in Cropwell Bishop rather than Hoveringham.
 It seems to have been more common for couples to settle near the wife’s mother.
 This would have made sense to a woman who wanted her mother close at hand at the time of child births.

 But, they didn’t and there does not appear to be any reason for Hannah to regret the decision.

 She gave birth to her first child when she was 21 and went on to have a total of 13 children, the last one when she was 49 years old.

 Their 11th child, a boy they name Lancelot, went on to marry a girl named Elizabeth Richards who was from Keyworth.